FredericGuilbault/lysmarine/doc/contrib/guidelines.md

   If you work on a feature, it's best to do it on a separate branch forked from `develop` so the `PR` can be reviewed without preventing you to do some other works.(Or force lysmarine to accept multiples features/fix as a whole).

 ## Community guidelines
 TODO.
-But the basic apply, Be exelent to each others.
+But the basic apply, Be excellent to each others.